 Earning Chase Ultimate Rewards Points

 Earning points with a Chase credit card is an essential tactic in my family’s rewards travel strategy.
 Cardholders of no-fee Chase credit cards like the Chase Freedom Unlimited® Card or Chase Freedom Flex℠ Card can get a value of 1 cent per point.
 If you have a premium Chase credit card like the Chase Sapphire Preferred® Card, you can redeem your points for 1.25 cents per point.
 If you have the Chase Sapphire Reserve, you’ll get a value of 1.5 cents per point.

-- Chase Sapphire Preferred® Card: This travel credit card earns 5x points per dollar spent on travel booked through Ultimate Rewards, 3x points on dining, 2x points on other travel expenses and 1x point on all other purchases.
-The Sapphire Preferred also offers 80,000 bonus points (a $1,000 value) to new cardholders who spend $4,000 during the first three months of account opening.
+- Chase Sapphire Preferred® Card: This travel credit card earns 5x points per dollar spent on travel booked through Ultimate Rewards, 3x points on dining, 3x points on online grocery purchases (excluding Walmart, Target and wholesale clubs), 2x points on other travel expenses and 1x point on all other purchases.
+The Sapphire Preferred also offers 60,000 bonus points (a $750 value) to new cardholders who spend $4,000 during the first three months of account opening.
 The card has a $95 annual fee.

 - Chase Freedom Unlimited® Card: This card has no annual fee, and it earns 5% back on travel booked through Chase, 3% back at restaurants and drugstores and an unlimited 1.5% points per dollar spent on all other purchases.
 Plus, earn an additional 1.5% cash back on all purchases (up to $20,000 spent) during the first year of card ownership.